 That doesn’t mean it never will be, though.
 In Tennessee, you can get something called a rebuilt title.
 This means the car has been repaired and it has been inspected.
 It will then be registered and you can use it like normal.
-When you have a rebuilt title, then you can get the vehicle insured too.
+You can insure a salvage car in Tennessee when you have a rebuilt title in Tennessee.

 You need to know the steps to take to get all of this done, however.
 And, as with any other state, Tennessee has its own set of rules and steps you will need to take.

 To begin with, you need to know what exactly makes a car salvage.
 State regulations can vary, but in Tennessee, if the car has sustained enough damage that repairs would cost 75% of the vehicle’s value before the damage, then insurance companies have the right to salvage it.
 This damage can come from a number of different sources, such as collision, hail, flood, fire, and theft.

 If the car has sustained 100% damage, though, it will be listed as non-repairable.
 At that point, it can’t even be legally repaired or driven.
 Vehicles that have been listed as non-repairable can be sold for their parts or for scrap.